-Fade haircuts and the variants that come with it are fast becoming the classic go-to look amongst the legions of stylish gents.
+Men’s fade haircuts and the variants that come with them are fast becoming the classic go-to look amongst the legions of stylish gents.

-If you’re unfamiliar with the term, a fade basically refers to long (or at least, longer) hair on top of the head, and short hair on the sides of the head and the back.
-Whether you opt for a skin fade haircut or a taper fade haircut is entirely down to you – we’ll look at both in a moment.
+If you’re unfamiliar with the term, a fade haircut basically refers to long (or at least, longer) hair on top of the head, and short hair on the sides of the head and the back.
+Whether you opt for a skin fade haircut, a taper fade haircut or one of the many different types of fade is entirely down to you – we’ll look at a soldi selection of them in a moment.

 The fade cut is incredibly versatile, so is a suitable option for most guys when heading to the barber for a fresh trim.
-But what exactly should you be asking your barber when talking about styling options and how to even start thinking about styling it?
+But what exactly should you be asking your barber when talking about styling options and, perhaps more importantly, how do you ask for a fade haircut, when it’s not as simple as just asking for a fade haircut?
 Allow us to reveal all.